schooltool-project/schooltool-book/source/setup-initial.rst

 SchoolTool is designed to be usable in many different countries, and different parts of the world handle calendars and dates differently, so you may have to change some settings here to suit your local needs.
 SchoolTool's calendar uses a more or less European configuration by default.
 I've changed it below to suit my American tastes.

+SchoolTool's calendar and timetable supports timezones.
+Mostly.
+This seemed like a good idea at the time, but has been the source of endless bugs and heartache.
+Leaving your timezone set to UTC (essentially Greenwich Mean Time) makes it less likely you'll run into problems internally.

+If you want to exchange calendar information with other applications, you may want to set the proper timezone.
+We suggest experimenting with the applications you want to interoperate with and see what works best.

 For an individual using SchoolTool (rather than a school), it makes most sense to set the **Title** to your name as you would want it to appear to parents and students.

+Hit **Apply** to save your new settings.